mnsboev/Evidence-Examples/examples/dependabot/README.md

 ## Key Commands Used

 - **Build and Push Docker Image to Artifactory**
+  The workflow first builds a Docker image and pushes it to your Artifactory instance.
+This image acts as the "subject" to which the Dependabot evidence will be attached.

   ```bash
     docker build -f ./examples/dependabot/Dockerfile . --tag $REGISTRY_DOMAIN/$REPO_NAME/$IMAGE_NAME:$VERSION
     jf rt docker-push $REGISTRY_DOMAIN/$REPO_NAME/$IMAGE_NAME:$VERSION $REPO_NAME --build-name=$BUILD_NAME --build-number=$VERSION
   ```
 - **Fetch Dependabot Vulnerability Snapshot**
+  This is the core logic of the workflow.
+It uses the `gh api` command to query your repository's open Dependabot alerts.
+The powerful `jq` command then parses the complex JSON response from the API, extracting and reformatting the key details into a clean `dependabot.json` file.rresponding Docker image in Artifactory, cryptographically signing it for integrity.

   ```bash
     gh api "repos/${OWNER}/${REPO}/dependabot/alerts?state=open" \
             --jq '[.[] |